WPChill/strong-testimonials/readme.txt

 = Known Conflicts =

 * [Html Social Share Buttons](https://wordpress.org/plugins/html-social-share-buttons/) - It's buggy, sorry.
+* [Meteor Slides](https://wordpress.org/plugins/meteor-slides/) - Its author is aware of the problem.
 * [Unyson Framework by ThemeFuse](http://unyson.io/) - I'm working on a solution.
 * [Warp Framework by YooTheme](https://yootheme.com/themes/warp-framework) - Custom templates for custom post types are not being found since the framework seemingly supplants the WordPress template hierarchy.
 * [Page Builder 1.x by SiteOrigin](https://wordpress.org/plugins/siteorigin-panels/) - The widget settings are not being saved properly in the drag-and-drop builder.
 Update to the excellent Page Builder 2 if possible.